-The Bank shall review this Framework on a regular basis, including its alignment to updated versions of applicable Principles and/or Guidelines as and when they are released, with the aim of adhering to best practices in the market.
+The Bank shall review this Framework on biennial basis, including its alignment to updated versions of applicable Principles and/or Guidelines, with the aim of adhering to best practices in the market.
 Such review may result in this Framework being updated and amended.